 Hairstylist is one of the jobs you can qualify for quickly.
 You will be required to complete a state-approved training program which typically lasts 9 months or longer.
 States require between 1000 - 1600 hours of practice and theory to get a license.

 Some individuals complete a full associate’s degree.
 Programs for hairstylists include methods for hair coloring, conditioning, shaping, shampooing, and styling as well as legal regulations and professional ethics.
-Management and sales coursework are also included with some programs.
+Management and sales coursework are also included in some programs.

 All 50 states require hairdressers to be licensed.
 After completing an approved training program, candidates must pass a written test and sometimes a hands-on test of hairstyling techniques or an oral interview.
 Here’s information on average salaries for hairdressers, hair stylists, and cosmetologists.

 Hair Stylist Skills

 Hair Stylists need the manual dexterity to cut hair in precise ways.
 You should have a well-developed sense of aesthetics to recommend styles which accentuate the positive features of your clients.

 Hair Stylists need creative flair and adaptability to follow trends in styling and apply them to different heads of hair.
 Stylists should be well groomed and model appealing hairstyles to inspire confidence in clients.

 You will need solid interpersonal skills to establish a comfortable rapport with clients.
-Interviewing and listening skills are essential to assessing the preferences of customers.
+Interviewing and listening skills are essential in assessing the preferences of customers.
 Sales and customer service skills will help stylists to promote services to clients and encourage repeat business.

 Problem-solving skills are required to fix flawed cuts and to deal with clients who have hair that is difficult to style.
 Physical stamina is needed to withstand long hours of standing while serving customers.
 Here’s a list of hairstylist skills.
 Be sure to incorporate them into your resume and cover letters, and mention them during job applications.